BuZZ-T/lightwait-shell/README.md

-## Script
+# lightwait-shell

-These two scripts are status trigger in the lightwait-stack.
+This repository contains scripts as simple status [trigger](https://github.com/BuZZ-T/lightwait#trigger). in the [lightwait-stack](https://github.com/BuZZ-T/lightwait).

+Currently a Bash script and a Batch script with different amount of functionality is available.

+ **Please note**: This is in a very early state of development.
+Rather stick to [lightwait-go-shell](https://github.com/BuZZ-T/lightwait-go-shell)!

-### Setup
+## Setup

-Use the `lw.sh` script for Linux, Mac OS and Cygwin and use the `lw.bat`.
+* Use the `lw.sh` script for Linux, Mac OS and Cygwin
-In both scripts, the variable `LW_SERIAL` in line 3 can be used to select the program for the serial communication.
+* Use the `lw.bat` for Windows terminal
+* Set the environment variable `LW_SERIAL` to

 Make the script available on the command line: